Responsibility for Knowledge of Policies, Rules, and Regulations

 The general disciplinary procedure follows these steps:

-- The alleged violation is reported to the judicial officer using a Student Discipline Form.
+- The alleged violation is reported to the judicial officer using an Incident Report Form found at https://cm.maxient.com/reporting.php?howardcollege or by contacting the Judicial Officer.

 - The judicial officer will hold separate conferences with the implicated student, the complainant, appropriate college employees, and any other individuals as needed, characterized by active listening, to understand the nature of the alleged violation.
 It is helpful for the judicial officer and the implicated student to discuss the circumstances and issues of the alleged violation and to identify possible resolutions.

 - After completing the preliminary investigation, the judicial offer may (a) dismiss the allegation or (b) summon the student for a discipline conference at which time the student will be informed of the charges against him/her and have the opportunity to present evidence to support his/her version of the facts.
 Failure of a student to report after two notices may result in discipline sanctions, including suspension from the college.

 - Following the discipline conference with the student, the judicial officer may choose to continue the investigation if facts presented during the conference warrant further review of the alleged misconduct.